iskan-dar/iskan-dar/README.md

 - 🥅 2022 Goals: Learn as many frontend/backend/web3 technologies as I can 🤹
 - 🪜 My motto: Education is my passion 🍩
 - 🫠 Fun fact: The hobby of a programmer is programming 🤫
-- 💻 You can check out my latest project here: <a href="https://github.com/iskan-dar/galactic_miniatures" target="_blank">Galactic Miniatures</a>
+- 💻 Check out my latest project here: <a href="https://github.com/iskan-dar/galactic_miniatures" target="_blank">Galactic Miniatures</a>

 ---
 ### You can reach me on: